hfalk/dotfiles/README.md

-This repo is heavily inspired by [Morten Vaale Noddeland](https://github.com/mortenvn/dotfiles).
-Thanks :)

 # Getting started
 1. **Recommended:** Fork project to tweek the settings and make it your own or do it locally: `git clone https://github.com/hfalk/dotfiles`